 Everyone does the Inca Trail, and while I know it’s cool, I just want something different.
 When I travel I try to seek out alternatives to classic hikes and the Salkantay fit the bill more than I ever thought it would!

-Where do I start my Salkantay Trek Adventure?
+Where do I start the Salkantay Trek to Machu Picchu?

 All the treks I’ve done on the Salkantay have started in Cusco, Peru.
 I highly recommend getting to Cusco at least 3 days before the start of your hike.
 This way you can explore the city, go on a few day trips from Cusco, and get acclimated to the altitude.